How Scalable Architecture Boosts DDoS Detection Accuracy

 The big data approach that Kentik uses to deliver more accurate DDoS detection also makes possible long-term retention of raw flow records and related data.
 Kentik Detect is built on Kentik Data Engine (KDE), a distributed time-series database that correlates NetFlow, sFlow, and IPFIX with BGP routing and GeoIP data, then stores it unsummarized for months.
 As a post-Hadoop big data solution, KDE can perform ad-hoc analytical queries — using up to eight dimensions and filtered by multiple field values — on billions of records with answers returned in just a few seconds.

 By enabling big data in real time, without the delays inherent in MapReduce, Kentik Detect provides deep forensic insight that can be invaluable in understanding the nature of network, traffic, and attack vectors as they change.
 Where volumetric attacks may be suspected of covering up more intrusive attacks, exploratory, ad-hoc analytics can be used to find them.
-For a great example, take a look at this blog series on performing source geography DDoS analysis and digging deeper into DDoS attacks.
+For a great example, take a look at this blog series on using Kentik Detect to dig deeper into DDoS attacks and find current attacks.

 DDoS detection has been such a difficult problem for legacy approaches that it’s easy to forget that it’s also been an information silo.
 Siloes are counter-productive because they impede the clarity of insight needed to achieve truly important business and organizational goals.
 That’s relevant because DDoS protection is about more than just defense.
 Ultimately, the goal for network operations teams is to deliver a great network experience that supports a superior user/customer experience.
 To accomplish that higher-level goal, you need to be able to traverse easily between network performance monitoring (NPM), network traffic analysis, Internet routing analysis, DDoS detection/protection, and network security forensics.